mwhamgenomics/mwhamgenomics.github.io/linux.md

 Last updated: 9th Mar 19

 ## Bash
-Bash is my current shell of choice.
-I'm not hardcore enough to use zsh yet.
+Bash is the shell that I use in Linux and in macOS up to Catalina, which sets the default shell to zsh.

 | Keystroke              | Action                                                                             |
 |------------------------|------------------------------------------------------------------------------------|